TradeDay Static Drawdown Strategy: Pros, Cons, and Tactics

 What is static drawdown at TradeDay?

-How is static drawdown different from EOD trailing drawdown?
+How is static drawdown different from EOD trailing drawdown at TradeDay?

-Static drawdown never moves regardless of profits or losses.
-EOD trailing drawdown recalculates daily based on your 4:00 PM CT closing balance β if you close at $52,000 (up $2,000), your drawdown floor moves from $47,000 to $49,000.
-Static accounts never trail, meaning your risk limit stays constant while your profit cushion grows as you accumulate gains.
+Static drawdown never moves under any circumstances.
+EOD trailing drawdown recalculates daily at 4:00 PM CT based on your closing balance β if you close at $52,000 on a $100K account (up $2,000), the floor moves from $97,000 to $99,000.
+Static accounts never trail, meaning your risk limit stays constant while your profit cushion grows with every winning session.
+The core advantage: you can never accidentally trap yourself by reaching an equity peak that moves the floor against you.

 What are the position limits on TradeDay static accounts?

-TradeDay static accounts have the tightest position limits: $50K accounts allow 1 contract maximum, $100K accounts allow 2 contracts, and $150K accounts allow 3 contracts.
-These limits apply to both mini contracts (ES, NQ, RTY, YM) and micro contracts (MES, MNQ, M2K, MYM), unlike EOD or intraday accounts which allow 5, 10, or 15 contracts depending on size.
+Static accounts have the tightest position limits of any TradeDay drawdown type: $50K accounts allow 1 contract maximum, $100K accounts allow 2 contracts, and $150K accounts allow 3 contracts.
+These limits apply to mini contracts (ES, NQ, RTY, YM) and micro equivalents.
+Compare this to EOD accounts which allow 5, 10, or 15 contracts on the same account sizes.
+The position limit is the price paid for the fixed floor β it's a structural trade-off, not an arbitrary restriction.

-Can you pass a TradeDay evaluation with only 1 contract?
+Can you actually pass a TradeDay evaluation trading only 1 contract?

-What's the monthly cost for TradeDay static accounts?
+What is the monthly cost of TradeDay static accounts?

 Does the 30% consistency rule still apply to static accounts?

-Can you switch from static to EOD mid-evaluation?
+Can you switch from static to EOD drawdown mid-evaluation?

-No. Drawdown type is set at account creation and cannot be changed during an active evaluation.
-If you start a $50K static account and decide you want EOD instead, you'd need to purchase a new separate EOD evaluation.
-Some traders run simultaneous evaluations with different drawdown types to test which structure suits their trading style.
+No. Drawdown type is locked at account creation and cannot be changed during an active evaluation.
+If you start a $50K static account and decide EOD better suits your trading, you'd need to purchase a separate EOD evaluation β the static account remains static for its entire lifecycle.
+Some traders deliberately run simultaneous evaluations with different drawdown types to test which structure fits their actual trading behavior rather than their assumed preference.

 What percentage of TradeDay traders choose static accounts?

-Based on publicly available information and community discussions, approximately 5-7% of TradeDay traders select static accounts, with 70-75% choosing EOD trailing and 20-25% choosing intraday trailing.
-The small static population reflects its niche use case: traders specifically seeking psychological safety and forced position discipline despite sacrificing earning speed.
+Approximately 5-7% of TradeDay traders select static drawdown, with 70-75% choosing EOD trailing and 20-25% choosing intraday trailing.
+The small static population reflects its niche profile β it specifically serves traders seeking psychological safety and forced position discipline at the cost of earning speed.
+The majority choosing EOD reflects both its practical balance and the fact that most traders prioritize path-to-funding speed over structural safety mechanisms.

 β